range-et/PGL/README.md

 The Plebian Graph Library (PGL) is built on top of the ThreeJS library, seamlessly integrating its rich functionalities into a comprehensive and powerful toolset for large-scale graph data visualization.
 By leveraging the foundation provided by ThreeJS, PGL inherits a wide range of features, including advanced shading techniques, texture mapping capabilities, and much more.
 These powerful rendering capabilities enable PGL to create visually stunning and immersive graph visualizations, adding depth and realism to the representation of complex network structures.
 With its symbiotic relationship with ThreeJS, PGL empowers users to go beyond traditional graph visualizations, unlocking a world of possibilities for exploration and analysis.

+## Benchmarking

+A performance benchmark conducted against D3, an industry-standard visualization library, showcases PGL's capabilities.
+In this test involving approximately 5000 nodes and 200000 edges, D3-based SVG graphs only achieved a frame rate of 1.5 frames per second, bottoming at a frame every two seconds with a maximum of 12 frames per second.
+In contrast, PGL maintained a minimum of 52 frames per second and averaging 58 frames per second under similar conditions.
+This benchmark, performed on both Firefox and Chrome browsers (with negligible differences in performance) on a computer with an Nvidia RTX 2080 GPU, highlights PGL's superior performance and efficiency in rendering complex network visualizations.
+The benchmarking files are available under benchmarking for the D3 project and the PGL example can be accessed under Examples / 3_LargePointCloud.html

 ## Contributing

 Contributions are welcome to the Plebian Graph Library (PGL)!
 Whether you're fixing a bug, adding a feature, improving documentation, or spreading the word, your contribution is valuable.
 Here's how you can get involved: